 Before you go into labour ask your caregiver what their policy is on eating and drinking in labor.
 If you have any narcotics foe pain relief, you’ll more than likely be restricted to water sips only.

 When: During Labour

 The toilet will probably become your best friend in early labour.
-It’s really important to keep empting your bladder as often as possible in labor.
+It’s really important to keep emptying your bladder as often as possible in labor.
 It’s probably easier to do this in the early stages when you are not in as much pain.

-Once baby’s head is deep into your pelvis it can cause a few issues trying to pee.
+Once baby’s head is deep in your pelvis it can cause a few issues trying to pee.
 Often the head can block the urine coming out.
 This means your bladder gets more and full of urine.
 If your bladder is too full of urine it becomes painful and stop your baby’s head from moving down easily.

 Aim to empty your bladder at least every four hours.
 Your care provider should be monitoring your bladder care, but tell your partner this is their job if you are still at home.

 Even if you don’t feel the urge sit on the toilet or bedpan anyway.
 Make sure you have privacy for this otherwise you’ll get stage fright.
 If you are still struggling try a running tap.

 If you’re still unable to pass urine, your care giver can feel if your bladder is too full.
 They will most likely recommend passing a catheter to empty it.
 An in/out catheter is the best option as it doesn’t need to stay in.